 The Etruscan Prize is awarded each year to a member of the Wilkes Creative Writing student community who submits one page of any genre (prose, script, poetry or play) that sings.
 Since 2010, Etruscan Press has awarded a Wilkes University Creative Writing graduate student for their writing excellence.

-John Cornelius of Nescopeck, Pa. was awarded the Etruscan Prize during the Wilkes University Maslow Family Graduate Creative Writing Program residency.
-This was the twelfth consecutive year Etruscan Press awarded a Wilkes University Creative Writing graduate student for their writing excellence.
+Mildred Mills of Atlanta, Ga. was awarded the Etruscan Prize during the Wilkes University Maslow Family Graduate Creative Writing Program residency.
+The Etruscan Prize is awarded each year to a member of the Wilkes Creative Writing student community who submits one page of any genre (prose, script, poetry or play) that sings.
+This is the thirteenth consecutive year Etruscan Press awarded a Wilkes University Creative Writing graduate student for their writing excellence.

-Cornelius’s submission, “Second Marriage,” was the prize winner.
-This was the fifth year the Etruscan Prize was awarded for a work of fiction.
+Mills’ submission, “Daddy’s House: A Place to Run Away From,” was the prize winner.
+This was the fifth year the Etruscan Prize was awarded for a work of creative nonfiction.
 Prize recipients from prior years were awarded for works of fiction, memoir, and poetry.
-Cornelius is pursuing his Master of Arts in Fiction in the Maslow Family Graduate Program in Creative Writing.
-Wilkes University faculty member Nancy McKinley has served as Cornelius’s mentor.
+Mills is pursuing her Master of Arts in Creative Nonfiction in the Maslow Family Graduate Program in Creative Writing.
+Wilkes University faculty member Beverly Donofrio has served as Mills’ mentor.

 Previous Recipients of The Etruscan Prize